microg/UnifiedNlp/README.md

 AOSP Build system integration
 -----------------------------
 UnifiedNlp can be build as part of Android when building an Android ROM from source.
-Add the repo to your (local) manifest.xml and extend the `PRODUCT_PACKAGES` variable with `NetworkLocation` for KitKat and `LegacyNetworkLocation` for Jelly Bean.
+Add this repo to your (local) manifest.xml, as well as the UnifiedNlpApi and extend the `PRODUCT_PACKAGES` variable with `NetworkLocation` for KitKat and `LegacyNetworkLocation` for Jelly Bean.

 You can also directly invoke the compilation of UnifiedNlp by calling `make UnifiedNlp` or `make NetworkLocation` (respectively `make LegacyNetworkLocation`) from the build system root.